sei-international/LEAPMacro.jl/docs/src/config.md

 #---------------------------------------------------------------------------
 # Core information for the LEAP application (optional)
 LEAP-info:
-    # The last historical year (equal to LEAP's First Scenario Year - 1): if missing, it is set equal to the the start year
+    # The last historical year (equal to LEAP's First Scenario Year - 1): if missing, it is set equal to the start year
     last_historical_year: 2010
     # This can be, e.g., a baseline scenario (alternatively, can specify input_scenario and result_scenario separately)
     scenario: Baseline